zopefoundation/plone.postpublicationhook/README.txt

 caching purposes: it is the ideal place to determine and insert caching headers into the response.

-Hooks use `zope.eventz_'s event mechanism using the plone.validatehook.interfaces.IPostValidationEvent.
+Hooks use `zope.event`_'s event mechanism using the plone.validatehook.interfaces.IPostValidationEvent.
 This is based on the standard ObjectEvent from `zope.component`_.